Homestead

 Hunting

-Autumn is also an important time of the year with hunting.
+Autumn is also an important time of the year for hunting.

-It’s deer hunting season as well as duck hunting season so there is plenty of food around in Autumn.
+It’s deer hunting season as well as duck shooting season so there is plenty of food around in Autumn.

 See my hunting for food page.